flynn/flynn/docs/content/production.html.md

 For anything other than light workloads, we recommend using Amazon S3 or Google Cloud Storage as the blobstore backend.

+Even if Flynn is not hosted within Amazon or Google services, making use of an external blobstore service is still advantageous.
+Using an external blobstore will free up local filesystem and other resources allowing for better general performance and stability.

 ### Amazon S3

 To migrate to the S3 backend, you first need to provision a new bucket and